 A common theoretical model for dynamical tunnelling is that of the nonlinear pendulum, with the dimensionless Hamiltonian

-{where $p$, $q$, and $t$ are the dimensionless momentum, position, and time variables respectively, $\kappa$ is the potential strength, and $\epsilon$ is the strength of the driving. } This potential can be realised experimentally with cold atoms placed in an intensity modulated optical standing wave.
-In this context the observation of dynamical tunnelling has been reported by Steck \etal~\cite{Steck2001} and Hensinger \etal~\cite{Hensinger2001}.
-The former used velocity-selected cold atoms from a magneto-optical trap, whereas the latter used a Bose-Einstein condensate for their initial sample of atoms.
-To reduce the effect of inter-atomic interactions in a BEC in the latter experiment, the BEC was allowed to expand until the interaction energy was negligible and as such essentially single-particle dynamics were observed.
-Another recent experiment succeeded in extracting the full phase-space representation of the quantum state of a kicked top undergoing dynamical tunnelling \cite{Chaudhury2009,Steck2009}.
+{where $p$, $q$, and $t$ are the dimensionless momentum, position, and time variables respectively, $\kappa$ is the potential strength, and $\epsilon$ is the strength of the driving. } This potential can be realised experimentally with cold atoms placed in an intensity modulated optical standing wave, and this was the system realised by Steck \etal~\cite{Steck2001} and Hensinger \etal~\cite{Hensinger2001}.

-One of the motivations for these studies is to explore the boundary between classical and quantum dynamics.
-The relevant parameter here is the effective Planck's constant, defined by the commutator $[\hat{q},\hat{p}] = i \kbar$ of the dimensionless position $q$ and momentum $p$ variables of the Hamiltonian, Eq.~(\ref{eqn:Hstanding}).
-By varying experimental parameters it is in principle feasible to carry out experiments that are identical apart from a different value of $\kbar$.
+One of the motivations for the theoretical study of dynamical tunnelling has been to explore the boundary between classical and quantum dynamics.
+The relevant parameter is the effective Planck's constant, defined by the commutator $[\hat{q},\hat{p}] = i \kbar$ of the dimensionless position $q$ and momentum $p$ variables of the Hamiltonian, Eq.~(\ref{eqn:Hstanding}).
+By varying experimental parameters it is in principle feasible to carry out experiments that are identical apart from differing values of $\kbar$.
 This would, for example, lead to a variation in the rate of tunnelling, and this has been studied in a large number of theoretical papers \cite{Ullmo1996,Mouchet2003,Mouchet2001,Brodier2001,Brodier2002,Eltschka2005,Tomsovic1994,Leyvraz1996,Podolskiy2003,Mouchet2006,Baecker2008}.
-However, the experiments that have been performed have only considered single, very large values of $\kbar$, and while impressive, they have not directly contributed to the study of the quantum-classical transition.
+However, the experiments performed by Steck \etal~\cite{Steck2001} and Hensinger \etal~\cite{Hensinger2001} considered single, large values of $\kbar$, and while impressive, they did not probe the quantum-classical transition that occurs as $\kbar \rightarrow 0$.
+Here we revisit the problem of observing dynamical tunnelling in a experiment with ultracold atoms for a range of effective Planck's constant $\kbar$ to probe the quantum-classical transition.